Provably Accelerated Decentralized Gradient Method Over Unbalanced Directed Graphs: Introduction

-The celebrated Nesterov's accelerated gradient descent method, which was originally proposed in~\cite{nesterov1983method}, achieves optimal convergence rate for smooth and convex objective functions in terms of first-order oracle complexity.
-In recent years, there have been constant efforts in developing accelerated decentralized gradient descent methods, most of which work with undirected graphs or more generally, use doubly stochastic mixing matrices~\cite{dvinskikh2019decentralized,fallah2019robust,jakovetic2014fast,kovalev2020optimal,li2020decentralized,li2020revisiting,li2021accelerated,qu2019accelerated,ye2020decentralized}.
-Among these works, OPAPC~\cite{kovalev2020optimal} simultaneously achieves the lower bounds on the gradient computation complexity and the communication complexity over undirected graphs which were given in~\cite{scaman2017optimal}.
-Some works~\cite{dvinskikh2019decentralized,jakovetic2014fast,li2020decentralized,li2020revisiting,ye2020decentralized} rely on an inner loop of multiple consensus steps to guarantee the accelerated convergence.
-The use of inner loops may limit the applications of these methods due to the communication bottleneck in decentralized computation~\cite{lan2020communication,li2021accelerated,qu2019accelerated}.
-The single-loop based methods considered in~\cite{qu2019accelerated} achieve $O\pr{\frac{1}{k^{1.4-\eps}}}$ and $O\pr{\pr{1 - C\pr{\frac{\mu}{L}}^{\frac{5}{7}}}^k}$ convergence rates for non-strongly convex and strongly convex objective functions, respectively, assuming doubly stochastic mixing matrices.
-A recent work~\cite{li2021accelerated} establishes the $O\pr{\frac{1}{k^2}}$ and $O\pr{\pr{1 - C\sqrt{\frac{\mu}{L}}}^k}$ convergence rates over time-varying balanced graphs.
-With row stochastic mixing matrices and column stochastic mixing matrices, the previous work~\cite{xin2019distributed2} proposes an accelerated $\calA\calB$ method and establishes linearly convergent properties under strongly convex objectives.
-But it is not shown to match the optimal convergence rate enjoyed by Nesterov's acceleration.
+Nesterov's accelerated gradient descent method, initially introduced in~\cite{nesterov1983method}, stands as a celebrated approach for achieving the optimal convergence rate for smooth and convex objective functions concerning first-order oracle complexity.
+In recent years, continuous efforts have been directed towards the development of accelerated decentralized gradient descent methods.
+Many of these methods are tailored to undirected graphs or, more broadly, utilize doubly stochastic mixing matrices~\cite{dvinskikh2019decentralized,fallah2019robust,jakovetic2014fast,kovalev2020optimal,li2020decentralized,li2020revisiting,li2021accelerated,qu2019accelerated,ye2020decentralized}.
+Among them, OPAPC~\cite{kovalev2020optimal} attains lower bounds on both gradient computation complexity and communication complexity for undirected graphs, as established in~\cite{scaman2017optimal}.
+Certain works~\cite{dvinskikh2019decentralized,jakovetic2014fast,li2020decentralized,li2020revisiting,ye2020decentralized} depend on inner loops consisting of multiple consensus steps to ensure accelerated convergence.
+However, the reliance on inner loops could potentially limit these methods' applications due to communication bottlenecks in decentralized computation~\cite{lan2020communication,li2021accelerated,qu2019accelerated}.
+Single-loop based methods, as explored in~\cite{qu2019accelerated}, yield convergence rates of $O\prb{\frac{1}{k^{1.4-\epsilon}}}$ for non-strongly convex objectives and $O\prb{\prb{1 - C(\frac{\mu}{L})^{\frac{5}{7}}}^k}$ for strongly convex objectives, under the assumption of doubly stochastic mixing matrices.
+A recent study~\cite{li2021accelerated} establishes convergence rates of $O\prb{\frac{1}{k^2}}$ and $O\prb{(1 - C\sqrt{\frac{\mu}{L}})^k}$ over time-varying balanced graphs.
+While employing row and column stochastic mixing matrices, the work in~\cite{xin2019distributed2} introduces an accelerated $\calA\calB$ method, demonstrating linear convergence properties under strongly convex objectives.
+However, it does not exhibit a match to the optimal convergence rate attained by Nesterov's acceleration.